Différance

 Différance is a French term coined by Jacques Derrida.
 Roughly speaking, the method of différance is a way to analyze how signs (words, symbols, metaphors, etc) come to have meanings.
 It suggests that meaning is not inherent in a sign but arises from its relationships with other signs, a continual process of contrasting with what comes before and later.
 That is, a sign acquires meaning by being different from other signs.
 The meaning of a sign changes over time, as new signs keep appearing and old signs keep disappearing.
 It is central to Derrida's concept of deconstruction, a critical outlook concerned with the relationship between text and meaning.

 However, the meaning of a sign is not just determined by the system of signs present currently.
 Past meanings leave "traces", and possible future meanings "haunt".
-The meaning of a sign is determined by the interaction between past traces, future haunts, and the system of signs present right now.
+The meaning of a sign is determined by the interaction between past traces, future haunts, and the system of signs in the present.